AnalyticalAnts/Practical-Time-Series-Forecasting-With-R-Python-Code-/README.md

 # Practical-Time-Series-Forecasting-With-R-Python-Code-

-Translating examples from, "Practical Time Series Forecasting With R" second edition by Galit Shmueli and Kenneth C. Lichtendahl Jr.
+Intent is to translate examples from, "Practical Time Series Forecasting With R" second edition by Galit Shmueli and Kenneth C. Lichtendahl Jr.

+Original code coded in jupyter notebooks (.ipynb) on Python 3.11.4

 - Book Link: https://amzn.to/3KotLYi (Amazon Affiliate Link)

-Original code coded in jupyter notebooks (.ipynb) on Python 3.11.4

-Intent is to run script sequentially to capture dependencies.

 ## Analytical Ants LLC
 More information can be found at AnalyticalAnts.co